MicrosoftDocs/sdk-api/sdk-api-src/content/dcomp/nf-dcomp-idcompositionlineartransfereffect-setalphayintercept(idcompositionanimation).md

 ## -description

-Sets the Y-intercept of the linear function for the alpha channel.
+Sets the Y-intercept of the linear function for the Alpha channel.

 ## -parameters